La Salle Academy

 Ashley’s decision to teach was also shaped by the example of teachers in her own family, including three aunts and a grandfather, who talked about how stimulating and rewarding the profession was for them.

-Ashley attended high school at The Wheeler School in Providence, Rhode Island.
-She pursued her undergraduate education in the Jesuit tradition at the College of the Holy Cross in Worcester, Massachusetts, the oldest Catholic college in New England, where she received her BA in mathematics.
-She also participated in a Jesuit immersion program in Kingston, Jamaica, volunteering at local schools and elderly homes.
+Ashley attended high school at The Wheeler School in Providence, RI.
+She pursued her undergraduate education in the Jesuit tradition at the College of the Holy Cross in Worcester, Mass., the oldest Catholic college in New England, where she received her BA in mathematics.
+She also participated in a Jesuit immersion program in Kingston, Jamaica, volunteering at local schools and homes for the elderly.

 When it came time to solidify her career path, Ashley decided to combine her passions “by teaching math and differentiating instruction to students with different learning styles.”
-Ashley earned her masters in education from Harvard University in May of 2009.
+Ashley earned her master’s degree in education from Harvard University in May of 2009.